keeweb/keeweb/README.md

 # Status

+The app is already rather stable, so basic stuff should work.
 Project roadmap with planned features and approximate schedule is on [TODO](https://github.com/keeweb/keeweb/wiki/TODO) page.

 # Self-hosting